Traffic (conservation programme)

+TRAFFIC is a world-leading non-governmental organization that is tackling the root causes of nature crimes, including the illegal wildlife trade, while supporting sustainable, legal, safe trade for the benefit of people and planet.
+With 50 years of expertise, TRAFFIC is a trusted advisor and partner to governments, businesses, law enforcement, and communities worldwide.

-TRAFFIC (Trade Records Analysis of Flora and Fauna in Commerce), the Wildlife Trade Monitoring Network, is a global non-governmental organisation monitoring the trade in wild animals and plants that focuses on biodiversity and sustainable development.
-It was originally created in 1976 as a specialist group of the Species Survival Commission of the International Union for Conservation of Nature (IUCN), and evolved into a strategic alliance of the World Wide Fund for Nature (WWF) and the IUCN.
+It was originally created in 1976 as a specialist group of the Species Survival Commission of the International Union for Conservation of Nature (IUCN), later evolved into a strategic alliance of the World Wide Fund for Nature (WWF) and the IUCN, and is now an independent NGO that works with partners across the globe.